Quarantine Tank, Why it is Crucial for New Fish Especially

 It is usually 2 to 6 weeks.
 The sufficient quarantine period for new fish is at least two weeks.
 Depending upon the symptom and activity of fish, this period can be extended to six weeks.
 Feeding and medication are vital during this period.

-Fish in a new environment is susceptible to pathogens.
+Fish in a new environment are susceptible to pathogens.
 Regular water changes with fresh, clean water are the best prevention.
-For maintaining the water quality in a QT, the easiest way is frequent water changes.
+Frequent water changes are the easiest way to maintain the water quality in a QT.

 For a two week quarantine period, in the first week, do water changes daily and dose Mythelene Blue in water every other day.
 Adding clean water without any medication is sufficient from the second week, and do it every other day.

 You should do a 90% water change for the first week and 75% for the second week.
 If the quarantine period is extended, the % water change and frequency will reduce gradually.
 It is better to check water parameters with test kits.